-- The Association shall have a Committee of Management which shall have a minimum of 7 and a maximum (including co-optees) of 15 persons. - 37.2 The first Committee Members will be the Members who have signed the application to register the Association.
+- 37.1 The Association shall have a Committee of Management which shall have a minimum of 7 and a maximum (including co-optees) of 18 persons.
+The Association shall keep up to date a register of the names of the Committee Members which shall be made available to any person at no cost.
+The names of Committee Members will also be published by the Association on its website, and in its annual reports and other similar documentation. - 37.2 The first Committee Members will be the Members who have signed the application to register the Association.
 The first Members and all subsequent Members who are eligible shall be Committee Members until there are more than seven Members.
-Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Committee members shall retire. - 37.3 You must be a Member and aged 18 or over to become a Committee Member, unless you are a co-optee or an appointee of The Scottish Housing Regulator.
-An individual appointed to fill a casual vacancy must also be aged 18 or over and a Member. - 37.4 An employee of the Association, or a close relative of an employee, may not be a Committee Member. - 37.5 No Committee Member may take office until they have agreed to and signed the Association's code of conduct for Committee Members.
+Once there are more than seven Members of the Association, at the end of the next annual general meeting, all of the Committee Members shall retire.